 - They have the money to solve the problem.

 - You know the decision maker.

 You should touch each of these prospects individually and as consistently as possible through a variety of media.
 The idea is to be there at the moment when their pain is so great, they must buy something.
 How can you stay in constant contact with your prospects?

-Setting up a sales and marketing process within your own company can be a critical element to identifying, targeting and nurturing your ideal customers.
-There is no quick shortcut, but if you're consistent in your efforts and thorough, your sales pipeline might always be full.
+Setting up a sales and marketing process within your own company can be a critical element to identifying, targeting, nurturing and retaining your ideal customers.
+There is no quick shortcut, but if you're consistent in your efforts, your sales pipeline and client base may always be full.

 A version of this article was originally published on November 12, 2014.